-Public Access: The field can be accessed via a public footpath at the top of Breach Lane and via a padlocked gate from the school playground.
+Public Access: The field can be accessed via a right of way at the top of Breach Lane and via a padlocked gate from the school playground.

 Proximity to the Local Community: The field is located within easy walking distance of the centre of Claverdon and is situated next to the public bridle path that runs towards Hanging Wood.